stooke/graal/docs/reference-manual/tools/chrome-inspector.md

 When true, use TLS/SSL to secure the debugging protocol.
 Besides changing the WS (web socket) protocol to WSS, the HTTP endpoint that serves metadata about the debuggee is also changed to HTTPS.
-This is not compatible e.g. with [chrome://inspect](chrome://inspect) page, which is not able to provide the debuggee information and launch the debugger then.
+This is not compatible e.g., with [chrome://inspect](chrome://inspect) page, which is not able to provide the debuggee information and launch the debugger then.
 Launch debugging via the printed WSS URL directly.